hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating a Leaderboard.md

 ![](img/CreateUseLDR/27.png)

 To control the number of entries returned by the *LeaderBoardDataRequest*, set the *entryCount* field to the required value.
 Also, to view a different part of the Leaderboard, set the *offset* field.
-The offset is relative to the current authorized player's position in the Leaderboard.
+The offset is relative to the top-ranked position in the Leaderboard.

 ![](img/CreateUseLDR/28.png)
+* In the current example, *player_fifth* is our top-ranked player with a score of 510 which represents: *offset=0*.
+So the response for this request - *offset=3* - will return 210, that is, the score of the player ranked 4th on the Leaderboard.

 If the current authorized player was linked to their Facebook account in the GameSparks platform and they had friends who had logged scores in this game, then setting the social field value to true would return Leaderboard data containing just the player and player's friends: